section-engineering-education/engineering-education/articles/agora-cloud-screenshots/index.md

 You need to request this endpoint `https://api.agora.io/v1/apps/{appId}/cloud_recording/acquire` to get a resource ID.
 The endpoint URL should contain the Agora app ID.

-In the body of the request, We should specify a UID, the channel ID, and the time limit (in hours) for the cloud recording API calls.
+In the body of the request, We should specify a UID for the recorder, the channel ID, and the time limit (in hours) for the cloud recording API calls.
 The time limit must be between 1 hour and 720 hours.
 The countdown starts when you start capturing screenshots.
 When you exceed the limit, you can no longer call other API methods.

 If this request succeeds, you'll get a resource ID as the response.
 You need to start capturing screenshots with this resource ID within five minutes.